Deepfake Phishing Simulations | Fully Managed | Breacher.ai

 Calendar Invite + Agentic AI

-Weaponized meeting invites with AI follow-up sequences. ~3× the click rate of standard phishing—completely invisible to email filters.
+Weaponized meeting invites with AI follow-up sequences.
+Roughly three times the click rate of standard phishing and completely invisible to email filters.

 • 13.8% click rate